June 2022

 - supporting local schools through initiatives such as tutoring, helping with curriculum development, and providing summer schools

-The conference also follows the publication of the Government’s response to the Augar Review, which included:
+The conference also followed the publication of the Government’s response to the Augar Review, which included:

 - the proposed introduction of national state scholarships for disadvantaged students